 “Now one step.”

-Liam stared at her in disbelief.
-Then, breathing hard, he brought one foot after the other and made a stumbling step toward her.
+Liam stared at her in disbelief, then forced one stumbling step of his own toward her.

 By then Olivia was crying openly.